eventhorizn/docker/README.md

    - Only good for dev purposes (for the most part)
    - We use a label/connector design to hook up a Pod to a Service
    - selector > component > web connects to labels > component > web
+   - With Docker Desktop, you use localhost:NodePort to access

 ## k8s Commands